-Pulse signals can carry information, which in many cases is contained in the amplitude of the pulse (or in the area), not in the pulse shape or in other parameters (e.g. pulse risetime, duration, etc).
+Pulse signals can carry information, which in many cases is contained in the amplitude of the pulse, not in the pulse shape or in other parameters (e.g. pulse risetime, duration, etc).
 These cases can be better illustrated by a couple of examples